ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 the purpose and usage of each API, by specifying a well-known URI that returns an API catalog document.
-The API catalog document is primarily machine-readable to enable automated discovery and usage of APIs, and it may also include links to human-readable documentation.
+The API catalog document is primarily machine-readable to enable automated discovery and usage of APIs, and it may also include links to human-readable documentation (see the example in {{api-catalog-example-rfc8615}}).

 Non-goals: this document does not mandate paths for API endpoints. i.e., it does not mandate that my_example_api's endpoint should be